 As a player, you accept the risks associated with the activities you take part in.
-If you play hockey, ski or in-line skate, the your risk of injury and accident is higher than for people who play bridge or practise yoga.
+If you play hockey, ski, or in-line skate, then your risk of injury and accident is higher than for people who play bridge or practise yoga.

 For example, if you take a bad fall while downhill skiing and break an arm or a leg, you won’t have much luck suing the ski hill operators unless they were at fault somehow.

 The courts have often discussed risk acceptance in civil responsibility cases.
 In some cases, they have held that the victim had no case, and in others they reduced the compensation the victim was claiming.

 Caution!
 The defence of risk acceptance doesn’t work in all cases.
 It only applies if the victim was aware of the risk, gave her full consent, and that this particular risk was the one that occurred.
 The facts of each case must be carefully considered.